-The role of the Investigating Manager is to undertake a thorough root cause analysis investigation into the adverse event that has taken place; understanding fully the reasons why the incident has happened and the actions taken by certain individuals.
+The role of the Investigating Manager is to undertake a thorough root cause analysis (RCA) investigation or after action review (AAR) into the adverse event that has taken place, understanding fully the reasons why the incident has happened and the actions taken by certain individuals.
 The manager should explore the systems and processes in place relating to the incident, assessing whether they provide sufficient support for staff following them.
 Contributory factors should be identified by the manager and corresponding recommendations made to help prevent recurrence of the incident.
 The manager should liaise with the relevant persons and departments to agree an action plan following the investigation.